3 Day Summer Self Drive Tour of Iceland's Blue Lagoon, the Golden Circle & the South Coast

-You will be spending your first night in Reykjavík accommodation.
+You will be spending your first night in Reykjavik accommodation.

 If, however, you happened to have undertaken the Golden Circle on your first day, you are encouraged to spend the day sightseeing along the picturesque South Coast.

 Make sure you arrive in Iceland before noon to do this trip.
 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
-A valid driver's license is required, along with a one-year long on-road experience.
+A valid driver's license is required, along with a one-year-long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.

-It can happen, in the case of extreme weather, that an activity is cancelled.
-If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
+It can happen, in the case of extreme weather, that an activity is canceled.
+If your chosen activity is canceled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.

-See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
-Bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
-Teenagers and children will be arranged in the same room with parents.
-If additional room(s) is needed, additional costs will incur.
 Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 Please keep in mind that hotel quality in Iceland varies among locations and availability is highly limited.
 If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
-Please note that not all locations offer quality level accommodation.
-Comfort level accommodation will be arranged at those particular locations, which is reflected in the quality level upgrade price.
-We always do our best to accommodate special requests, which may incur additional costs.
-Press choose a date to find availability.

 Rooms with a private bathroom in three star hotels or quality guesthouses.
 Very close to the best attractions at each location.
 Breakfast is included.